 It is advisable to apply oil on the newly sharpened edges.
 This will stop corrosion from taking place.
 You can use vegetable oil for this.
 The benefit is that there won’t be any residue left on your lawn while keeping the blade from getting moisture that could cause rust.

-Remember, before opting to sharpen your reel mower, note that up to 95% of all issues are as a result of the blades being spaced the wrong way.
+Remember, before opting to your lawn mower, note that up to 95% of all issues are as a result of the blades being spaced the wrong way.
 First, ensure that there is correct spacing between the blades and if you still find need to sharpen, then go ahead and do so.

 It is more efficient to mow your grass regularly.
 This will stop it from becoming too tall and hiding things that could damage the blades.
 When the grass is short, the reel mower does an excellent job and is easy to push.